NUS-HPC-AI-Lab/VideoSys/README.md

 <p align="center"><a href="https://github.com/NUS-HPC-AI-Lab/OpenDiT">[Homepage]</a> | <a href="https://discord.gg/yXF4n8Et">[Discord]</a> | <a href="./figure/wechat.jpg">[WeChat]</a> | <a href="https://twitter.com/YangYou1991/status/1762447718105170185">[Twitter]</a> | <a href="https://zhuanlan.zhihu.com/p/684457582">[Zhihu]</a> | <a href="https://mp.weixin.qq.com/s/IBb9vlo8hfYKrj9ztxkhjg">[Media]</a></p>
 </p>

+###  Latest News 🔥

+* [2024/03/01] Support DiT-based Latte for text-to-video generation.
+* [2024/02/27] Officially release OpenDiT: An Easy, Fast and Memory-Efficent System for DiT Training and Inference.

 # About

-OpenDiT is an open-source project that provides a high-performance implementation of Diffusion Transformer(DiT) powered by Colossal-AI, specifically designed to enhance the efficiency of training and inference for DiT applications, including text-to-video generation and text-to-image generation.
+OpenDiT is an open-source project that provides a high-performance implementation of Diffusion Transformer (DiT) powered by Colossal-AI, specifically designed to enhance the efficiency of training and inference for DiT applications, including text-to-video generation and text-to-image generation.

 OpenDiT boasts the performance by the following techniques: